Skip to content

 This guide covers how to create overlays from existing files and share them with others.

-The create command packages files from your current repository into an overlay:
+The create command packages files from your current repository into an overlay and saves them to your overlay repository:

 Terminal window